Tryout Principles

 The notice below is to inform you about the Natick Comets Hockey Club Travel Program.
 The Travel Program is a fun and competitive program for players who desire to bring their hockey skills and interest in hockey to a higher level.
 Players in this program will typically skate 2 to 3 times per week, with practices or skill sessions on weeknights and games on weekends.
 Travel teams may also participate in tournaments and playoffs (League, District or State).

-The Comets offer both a Youth and Girls Travel Programs.
-Youth and Girls Teams for the Mite, Squirt, PeeWee, Bantam, Midget, U8, U10, U12, U14, and U18 season will be selected by tryout in March/April before the start of the season.
+The Comets offer both a Youth and Girls Travel Program for the 8U (Mite), 10U (Squirt), 12U (PeeWee), 14U (Bantam), 16&18U (Midget), as well as Girls U10, U12, U14, and U19 and teams will be selected by tryout in March/April before the start of the season.
 All practices are at the William Chase Arena while most games will be played at rinks in the Eastern Mass area.
 The travel program emphasizes individual and team skills development, as well as sportsmanship and character development.

 General Information